Xilinx/inference-server/docs/architecture.rst

 The WebSocket API is custom.
 At this time, the client provides a URL to a video that the worker will retrieve and analyze frame-by-frame and send back to the client but this is subject to change.
 The WebSocket server code is in ``src/amdinfer/servers/websocket_server.*``.

+gRPC
+^^^^

+The gRPC functionality is provided through a custom implementation of a gRPC server.
+There are some examples in the `gRPC repository on Github <https://github.com/grpc/grpc/blob/master/examples/cpp>`__ that can be used for reference.
+It makes new dynamic objects to keep track of the incoming requests and a state machine is embedded inside to track state.
+A pointer to this object, ``CallData``, is put into the callback for the request so when the worker finishes this request, it will use it to respond to the request.
+After the response, the state machine is marked to finish and the object deallocates itself.
+The gRPC server code is in ``src/amdinfer/servers/grpc_server.*``.

 C++ API
 ^^^^^^^